Longing to Know Fully As I Am Fully Known

 — Matthew 7:22

-Love is personal, moving toward recognition and encounter, listening carefully, calling people by name, and resisting every temptation to reduce human beings into abstractions.
+Love is personal.
+It moves toward recognition, listens carefully, calls people by name, and refuses to turn human beings into abstractions.

 Abraham Joshua Heschel warned that modern people risk becoming technically sophisticated while gradually losing the capacity for awe.
 He described encountering another human being almost as entering the Holy of Holies itself, because every person bears the image of God.